optmzer/LinuxServerConfigForAWS/README.md

 3. When redirected to your account page of Lightsail choose SSH Keys tab.
 4. Hit Download button for your location of the instance.
 file will be named like `LightsailDefaultPrivateKey-<your-resource-location>.pam`
+>NOTE:
-* Keep this file secure as this is your keys to the server.
+>- Keep this file secure as this is your keys to the server.
 5. Navigate to the directory where you placed your `LightsailDefaultPrivateKey-<your-resource-location>.pam` and rename it for ease of use
 `mv LightsailDefaultPrivateKey-<your-resource-location>.pam lightsail-ssh-key.rsa`
 6. Change access mode to the file `chmod 600 lightsail-ssh-key.rsa`
 7. Connect to your server from your terminal
+`ssh -i lightsail-ssh-key.rsa ubuntu@13.236.9.9`.

+## Change Default SSH Port From 22 to 2200
+Edit `/etc/ssh/sshd_config` file by `sudo nano /etc/ssh/sshd_config` Edit line with `Port 22` to `Port 2200`
+Save the change by Ctrl + X and exit from nano with Y Restart SSH with `sudo service ssh restart`
+>NOTE:
+>- Because AWS has its own fire wall setup you may be locked out.
+So in your
+>- browser open the instance of Ubunt.
+Hit Networkking tab.
+Then in Firewall
+>- section hit `+ Add another` rule button.
+>- Application | Protocol | Port Range
+>- ------------+----------+------------
+>- Custom      | TCP      | 2200
+Now you should be able to login with
-`ssh -i lightsail-ssh-key.rsa ubuntu@13.238.254.41`.
+`ssh -i lightsail-ssh-key.rsa ubuntu@13.236.9.9 -p 2200`.

 ## Setting Up Graders SSH Key Pair

-## Change Default SSH Port From 22 to 2200

 ## Enforcing SSH Key Login